abcnorio/nspawn-aiml/Readme.md

 cp $ROOT/$VNAME-etc-apt_sources.list_full-BP $OFFICIALPATH/$VNAME/etc/apt/sources.list
 ```

-To reduce the `sources.list` to only nvidia and security updates.
+To reduce the `sources.list` to only NVIDIA and security updates.

 ```bash
 # look whether localmirror is still ok